 Soul power.
 Nothing else.
-Nurture the communication that works best for you with the subject and yourself.
-Be gentle with the subject.
-Show yourself.
-Technically it is not so much a big issue (if you practice hard enough results will come!).
-Off course I have my own personal visual and subjective (opinion) ideas about a photo.
+Nurture the communication that works best for you with your subject and yourself.
+Be gentle with the person you are photographing.
+Technically it is not so much a big issue (if you practice hard enough results will come).
+Off course I have my own personal visual and subjective opinion and ideas about a photo.

 Can you tell us about the camera(system) and lenses you use?